Cordulegastridae: Conservation

-Although the conservation status of many if not most species of this family is unknown, there are multiple species that are of concern.
+Although the conservation status of many, if not most, species of this family is unknown, there are multiple species that are of concern.
 From the Conservation Status Assessment of Odonata for the Northeastern United States, Cordulegaster erronea and Cordulegaster bilineata were identified as highly vulnerable, and Cordulegaster obliqua was identified as moderately vulnerable.
-There are five species of concern according to the International Union for Conservation of Nature and Natural Resources (IUCN), Cordulegaster bidentata, Cordulegaster heros, Cordulegaster trinacriae, Cordulegaster helladica and Cordulegaster sarracenia.
-C. bidentata, C. trinacriae and C. heros are identified as Near Threatened and found in Europe.
-Most threatened however are C. helladica and C. sarracenia which are Endangered on the IUCN Red List due to significant habitat loss.
+There are several European species of concern according to the International Union for Conservation of Nature and Natural Resources (IUCN), including Cordulegaster trinacriae, Thecagaster bidentata, Thecagaster helladica and Zoraena sarracenia.